 Bargello Castle is a real medieval citadel in the heart of the city.
 Is it any wonder that a wonderful collection of medieval art is housed inside today?!

 Where to Go

 Almost certainly, your program will include a tour to Pisa.
 An ancient Tuscan city that has been attracting travelers for centuries with its Leaning Tower.
 We also advise you to visit the simpatic Lucca, the birthplace of the composer Giacomo Puccini.

 Is it worth going to Viareggio, one of the most famous seaside resorts in Italy?
 Apparently, not at this time – you will be disappointed with strong winds and dampness literally penetrating inside.

 Above, we have already mentioned the extreme desirability of a trip to Siena.
 An old and sworn rival of Florence, once and just as rich.

-The cathedral there is incredibly beautiful.
+The local cathedral is incredibly beautiful.
 Yes, and Piazza del Campo, where the Palio races are held, is actually a role model.

 In the same direction, only closer, the amazing city of San Gimignano stands on a natural mountain.
-One of the few in Italy that has preserved many medieval towers.
+It is one of the few towns in Italy that has preserved many medieval towers.

 Let’s not forget about Volterra.
 A place where it is just right to successfully carry out psychotherapeutic activities.